BrainCircuitsBehaviorLab/village/_sources/resources/software_installation.md.txt

 sudo nano 99-usb.rules
 ```

-3. In the new rule file, add the following line to create a symbolic link named `controller` for any device that matches the pattern `ttyACM*`.
-This will allow any device named ttyACM*(where* can be any number) to be consistently linked, provided it’s connected
-to a specific USB port (in this case, the port associated with `KERNELS==3-1:1.0`).
+3. Add the following line to the file.
+By targeting the serial `tty` subsystem instead of a specific naming pattern, this rule seamlessly captures both `ttyACM*` and `ttyUSB*` devices, mapping whichever device is plugged into that exact physical port to the alias `controller`:

 ```
-KERNEL=="ttyACM*",KERNELS=="3-1:1.0",SYMLINK+="controller"
+SUBSYSTEM=="tty", KERNELS=="3-1:1.0", SYMLINK+="controller"
 ```

 Note: The USB port identifier (KERNELS=="3-1:1.0") may vary depending on the physical USB port you are using.
 For reference, the 3-1:1.0 port on the Raspberry Pi is usually the USB port next to the Ethernet connection.
 To confirm the exact port identifier, you can use the command `dmesg` after connecting the device.